vmware/terraform-provider-vcf/docs/resources/instance.md

 * Deploys and configures the management stack - vCenter and NSX
 * Deploys and configures SDDC Manager which provides the ability to perform Day 2 operations

+## Prerequisites

+* Cloud Builder appliance

+The procedure for deploying the appliance is described in this [KB article](https://docs.vmware.com/en/VMware-Cloud-Foundation/5.1/vcf-deploy/GUID-78EEF782-CF21-4228-97E0-37B8D2165B81.html).
+You can use the [Terraform Provider for vSphere](https://github.com/hashicorp/terraform-provider-vsphere) if you wish to fully automate this with Terraform.

-The following data is required:
+## The following data is required:

 * ID of the SDDC instance
 * Detailed list of host